 Sue is no stranger to the greater Town of Montgomery community having previously written the Montgomery column for the Wallkill Valley Times to keep readers informed.
 She makes it her job to keep herself up to speed on the happenings in and around the community and the entire country subscribing to more than 7 different newspapers around the country.
 Just one conversation with her and you will clearly see her plethora of knowledge, her love of local history and family ancestry, combined with her second to none sense of humor.

-Deputy Mayor and Liaison to the the Police Department and the Department of Justice
+Trustee and Liaison to the Police Department

 Brian B. Sebring